 If you are visiting this blog, hope that you are already familiar with WebRTC.
-This would be more in to the use cases of WebRTC.
+This would be more into the use cases of WebRTC.
 Especially our experience with open source WebRTC libraries and tools.
-We’ll discuss about setting up, bringing them to production, pros and cons.
+We'll discuss setting up, bringing them to production, pros and cons.

 This guide would be useful if you are,

 - Not willing to use proprietary libraries or third party APIs for your WebRTC application

 - Want to build your own WebRTC infrastructure

 Meetrix.IO provides professional services for webRTC.
 If you are looking for a service regarding any of the following libraries, please shoot an email to

 These are some use cases that we have experienced with and this guide is mainly written with that experience.